For the latest teaching from Parresia, "God's Great Demonstration of Love," click here.

-- Production of in-depth video teaching series, brief Beholding Jesus videos, Grace Encounter videos, and Grace Questions videos and making teachings available online.
+- Production of more in-depth video teaching series, brief Beholding Jesus videos, Grace Encounter videos, and Grace Questions videos and making teachings available online.
 We are continually adding video and audio excerpts and full length teachings to our website.
 See "messages" on the navigation bar above for teachings.

 - The Local Church Initiative which provides Unveiling Jesus books and DVD's for free to local churches and new church plants.
 This ministry designed support local churches with the foundational, thorough verse by verse teaching of the pure and amazing gospel of grace.

 - Prison ministry using Unveiling Jesus and providing FREE books to inmates.
 We have also been able to provide free books to other ministries, such as addiction recovery and the rescued victims of human trafficking.
 About 1000 books have been given away to these ministries so far!